-At the inception of the lease, the Company's operating leases have remaining certain lease terms of up to 10 years, which typically includes multiple options for the Company to extend the lease which are not reasonably certain and as such are excluded from the measurement of the right of used asset and liability.
+At the inception of the lease, the Company's operating leases have certain lease terms of up to 10 years, which typically includes multiple options for the Company to extend the lease which are not reasonably certain and as such are excluded from the measurement of the right of use asset and liability.

-We determine whether a contract is or contains a lease at contract inception.
+The Company determines whether a contract is or contains a lease at contract inception.
 Beginning in fiscal 2019, operating lease assets and operating lease liabilities are recognized at commencement date based on the present value of remaining fixed lease payments over the lease term.
-As the rate implicit in the lease is not readily determinable in most of our leases, we use our incremental borrowing rate based on the information available at commencement date to determine the present value of lease payments.
+As the rate implicit in the lease is not readily determinable in most of the Company's leases, it uses its incremental borrowing rate based on the information available at commencement date to determine the present value of lease payments.
 The Company's incremental borrowing rate for a lease is the rate of interest it would have to pay on a collateralized basis to borrow an amount equal to the lease payments under similar terms.
 The operating lease asset also includes any fixed lease payments made and includes lease incentives and incurred initial direct costs.
 Operating lease expense for fixed lease payments is recognized on a straight-line basis over the lease term.
-Our lease terms may include options to extend or terminate the lease when it is reasonably certain that we will exercise that option.
-Additionally, our leases do not contain any material residual guarantees or material restrictive covenants
+The Company's lease terms may include options to extend or terminate the lease.
+Additionally, the Company's leases do not contain any material residual guarantees or material restrictive covenants.

-In the 13 weeks ended May 2, 2020, the Company recorded a non-cash increase, net of terminations, of \$2,150 to the ROU assets and operating lease liabilities resulting from lease remeasurements from the exercise of lease extension options, acquired leases, and new leases added.
+In the 13 and 26 weeks ended August 1, 2020, the Company recorded a non-cash increase, net of terminations, of \$9,623 and \$11,773, respectively, to the right of use assets and operating lease liabilities resulting from lease remeasurements from the exercise of lease extension options, acquired leases, and new leases added.

-In accordance with ASC 842, total lease expense, including common area maintenance (CAM), recorded during the 13 weeks ended May 2, 2020 and May 4, 2019 was \$16,547 and \$14,384, respectively.
+In accordance with ASC 842, total lease expense, including common area maintenance ("CAM"), recorded during the 13 and 26 weeks ended August 1, 2020 was \$16,655 and \$33,202, respectively.